 The sociology and the geography of youth in India describe the contours of a changing and modernising society.
-If in the 1950s the residual fervour of a newborn nation translated into idealism and a spirit of nationalism, the 1960s saw a disillusionment and dissipation and changing geographies that saw a nation debating the impact of educated brain drain to western countries, the loss of a country's social capital, its future leaders and mentors.
-Cinema of the day portrayed well the plight of the educated unemployed youth.
-But the wide recognition of the phenomenon did not yield any remedies to arrest the weakening economic scenario.
+If in the 1950s the residual fervour of a newborn nation translated into idealism and a spirit of nationalism, the 1960s saw a large-scale disillusionment.
+The changing global geographies saw a nation debating the impact of educated brain drain to western countries, the loss of a country's social capital, its future leaders and mentors.
+Cinema of the day portrayed well the plight of the uneducated unemployed youth.
+Unimaginative employment policies coupled with stagnant industrial growth did little to expand opportunities for the young.

-The 1970s geopolitical conditions slowed down the outmigration of the qualified and educated.
-The shrinking of opportunities within the country and the failure both to generate adequate growth and ensure distributive justice, saw the upsurge of people's movements and the realisation of revolutionary potential of the young.
-The state responded to the rise of extreme left movements weakly, in policy and brutally, in reality.
+The 1970s' geopolitical conditions slowed down the outmigration of the qualified and educated.
+The shrinking of opportunities within the country and the failure both to generate adequate growth and ensure distributive justice, prompted the upsurge of people's movements and the realisation of the revolutionary potential of the young.
+The state responded to the rise of extreme left movements weakly in policy and brutally in reality.

 In 1972 a long drought and the rising food prices prompted a state-wide student agitation in Gujarat that brought down the government and challenged a system.
 The following year in Bihar the student movement against corruption under Jayaprakash Narayan transformed into a people's movement that eventually led to the promulgation of the Emergency in 1975 with the suspension of all civil rights.
-These almost entirely youth actions inspired large sections of the educated to recognise the widening gap between the rich, mostly urban India and the poor, largely rural India.
-Many gave up the promise of lucrative jobs to trek to the villages, set up service institutions delivering desperately needed medicare and other services.
-The Medico Friend Circle, one such youth-led organisation begun by medical students then has, over the years, quietly but substantially influenced health care policy.
-This was also the time of the Assam student's movement asserting regional identity that eventually challenged and brought down a government becoming itself a political party.
+These almost entirely youth actions inspired large sections of the educated to recognise the widening gap between the rich mostly urban India and the poor largely rural 'Bharat'.
+Many idealist youth gave up the promise of lucrative jobs to trek to the villages, set up service institutions delivering desperately needed medicare and other services.
+The Medico Friend Circle, one such youth-led organisation begun by medical students has over the years quietly but substantially influenced health care policy.
+Towards the end of that decade the Assam Movement led by students against 'undocumented migrants' was remarkable for its success in asserting regional identity.
+It eventually challenged and toppled a government becoming itself a political party.

-In growing alarm the state began to address the issue of educated unemployment among largely urban youth.
+In growing alarm the Indian state began to address the issue of educated unemployment among largely urban youth.
+The increasing alienation of youth and their disenchantment sent frissons of fear down the establishment's spine.
 An ambitious youth policy was published.
-In 1998 as a follow up of the Youth Policy 1980 a review of the available data base on employment and the policy initiatives thus far was undertaken to "Help formulate a comprehensive approach to the problems of youth and to evolve the necessary measures to mitigate youth unemployment," (Visaria 1998).
+In 1998, as a follow up of the Youth Policy 1980, a review of the available data base on employment and the policy initiatives thus far was undertaken to "help formulate a comprehensive approach to the problems of youth and to evolve the necessary measures to mitigate youth unemployment."
+[Visaria 1998].
 The review confirmed a much higher unemployment rate among youth than among older age groups.
 It also showed that a majority of the urban unemployed were first time job seekers.
-Since employers sought experienced workers there resulted a large population of the young and unemployed.
+Since employers sought experienced workers a large population of the young remained unemployed.
 Moreover, the rate of rise in the educated did not match the jobs being created.
-The problem was compounded by the rising population growth since the 1950s and the fall in mortality rates.
-The paper concluded somewhat ominously:
+The problem was compounded by the rising population growth and the fall in mortality rates.
+The scholarly paper concluded somewhat ominously:

-The high rates of youth unemployment need serious attention by the policy makers not only to mitigate the frustrations faced by the new entrants into the workforce but also to minimise the likely alienation And widespread evidence of deviant behaviour of the youth throughout the country.
-(Visaria 1998)
+The high rates of youth unemployment need serious attention by the policy makers not only to mitigate the frustrations faced by the new entrants into the workforce but also to minimise the likely alienation and widespread evidence of deviant behaviour of the youth throughout the country [Visaria 1998].